Toyota RAV4 Hybrid Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Toyota RAV4 Hybrid are $1,198 a year including full coverage.
-Comprehensive costs an estimated $250 each year, collision insurance costs $424, and liability is estimated at $388.
-Buying just liability costs approximately $434 a year, and insurance for high-risk drivers costs around $2,584.
-Teenage drivers pay the highest rates at up to $4,498 a year.
+Average insurance rates for a Toyota RAV4 Hybrid are $1,198 a year with full coverage.
+Comprehensive costs around $250 each year, collision costs $424, and liability coverage costs $388.
+Buying just liability costs as little as $434 a year, with insurance for high-risk drivers costing around $2,584.
+Teens receive the highest rates at $4,498 a year or more.

 Average premium for full coverage: $1,198

-Rate estimates include $500 comprehensive and collision deductibles, bodily injury liability limits of 30/60, and includes uninsured motorist and medical coverage.
-Estimates are averaged for all 50 U.S. states and RAV4 Hybrid models.
+Rate estimates include $500 policy deductibles, 30/60 split liability limits, and includes uninsured motorist and medical coverage.
+Rates are averaged for all U.S. states and RAV4 Hybrid models.

-For the normal driver, Toyota RAV4 Hybrid insurance prices range from as low as $434 for the bare minimum liability coverage to a high rate of $2,584 for a driver who has had serious violations or accidents.
+For an average driver, prices range go from as low as $434 for the bare minimum liability coverage to a high rate of $2,584 for a high-risk insurance policy.

 Use the form below to get customized rates for your location.